LevelStefanpandichi789/WRO2026-Future_Engineers/README.md

 └── README.md
 ```

-The repository documents the complete engineering process, including mechanical design, software development and testing.

 ---

 # Future Improvements

-Although the robot already performs all required competition tasks, several future improvements are possible.

-Potential upgrades include:
+Potential future improvements include:

-* more advanced path planning;
+* faster obstacle recognition;
+* smoother steering control;
-* adaptive speed control;
+* adaptive speed management;
-* sensor fusion algorithms;
-* automatic parameter tuning;
-* enhanced parking accuracy.
+* improved parking precision;

-These improvements could further increase reliability and overall performance.
+* more advanced navigation algorithms.

 ---

 # Conclusion

+The Precision Parking project demonstrates how a compact autonomous vehicle can be developed using accessible robotics components and computer vision technologies.

+By combining the Arduino UNO, HuskyLens vision system and a simple mechanical platform, we created a robot capable of autonomously navigating the competition environment and completing the required tasks.

-The HyperLine Robotics project combines mechanical engineering, electronics and embedded software into a compact autonomous vehicle designed for the WRO 2026 Future Engineers competition.
+The project provided valuable experience in robotics, programming, electronics and engineering design while preparing for participation in the WRO 2026 Future Engineers competition.

-Throughout development, our focus remained on creating a reliable and repeatable system capable of operating under varying competition conditions.

-The final robot successfully integrates computer vision, inertial navigation, distance sensing and autonomous decision-making into a single platform capable of completing both competition challenges.